 For the halibut stamp mechanism and purposes of this analysis revenue, calculations were based on angler-day effort, a metric defined as any day where halibut were harvested or days that were open to halibut retention where bottomfish hours or statistical areas were recorded were considered to be a halibut fishing trip.
 This is also the metric ADF&G uses to assess charter angler days for the purposes of annual management measure analyses.
-This metric was used instead of limiting to angler days to those where halibut was harvested since is it expected the proposed halibut stamp concept would require all charter operators to purchase an RQE halibut stamp for each guided angler, for each day that they intend to harvest halibut on a charter vessel, whether a halibut is harvested or not.
-If the Council determines it would be more appropriate to link the stamp requirement to retention of halibut, which may be easier to enforce (rather than the intent to harvest halibut), then revenues generated from the retrospective analysis would be an overestimate.
-The revenue analysis for the annual operator fee mechanism in Section 0 is based on angler days only when halibut was shown to be retained.
+This metric was used instead of limiting to angler-days to those where halibut was harvested since is it expected the proposed halibut stamp concept would require all charter operators to purchase an RQE halibut stamp for each guided angler, for each day that they intend to harvest halibut on a charter vessel, whether a halibut is harvested or not.
+If the Council determines it would be more appropriate to link the stamp requirement to retention of halibut, then revenues generated from the retrospective analysis would be an overestimate.
+The revenue analysis for the annual operator fee mechanism in Section 3.5.2.3 is based on angler days only when halibut was shown to be retained.

 Table 19 shows the amount of gross revenue that might have been derived from a \$10, \$15, and \$20 stamp based on 2009-2019 reported angler-days for Area 2C and Area 3A.
-Halibut stamps could be specific to each Regulatory Area, with separate funding accounts.11 These estimates do not account for any potential change in angler demand due to an RQE stamp requirement.
+Halibut stamps could be specific to each Regulatory Area, with separate funding accounts.
+These estimates do not account for any potential change in angler demand due to an RQE stamp requirement or changes in management measures due to changes in halibut abundance or from addition of RFQ to the charter allocation.
+These estimates also include youth anglers.

-11 R. Yamada, personal communication, 12/30/2020
+&lt;sup>12 R. Yamada, personal communication, 12/30/2020